ryantd42/NY-Legislative-Git/2023/S2705B-2023/bill.md

-  ordered printed, and when printed to be committed to the Committee  on Social  Services -- reported favorably from said committee and commit- ted to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+  ordered printed, and when printed to be committed to the Committee  on Social  Services -- reported favorably from said committee and commit- ted to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- recommitted  to  the  Committee  on Social Services in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  social  services  law,  in relation to resource exemptions for applicants for public assistance programs; and to amend part B of chapter 436 of the laws of 1997,  constituting  the  welfare reform act of 1997, in relation to the effectiveness thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 131-n of the social services  law,  as  amended  by section  16  of part B of chapter 436 of the laws of 1997, subdivision 1 as amended by section 5 of part U of chapter 56 of the laws of 2022  and subdivision  3 as amended by chapter 207 of the laws of 2001, is amended to read as follows:
   § 131-n.
 Exemption of income and resources.
 1. THE  RESOURCES  IDENTI- FIED  IN SUBDIVISION TWO OF THIS SECTION SHALL BE EXEMPT AND DISREGARDED AT APPLICATION IN CALCULATING THE AMOUNT OF BENEFITS  OF  ANY  APPLICANT FOR ANY PUBLIC ASSISTANCE PROGRAM.
 AT RECERTIFICATION, RESOURCES DELINE- ATED  IN SUBDIVISION TWO OF THIS SECTION SHALL NOT BE TAKEN INTO CONSID- ERATION WHEN DETERMINING ELIGIBILITY OR CALCULATING THE AMOUNT OF  BENE- FITS OF ANY RECIPIENT FOR ANY PUBLIC ASSISTANCE PROGRAM.
-  2. The following resources shall be exempt and disregarded  in  calcu- lating the amount of benefits of any [household under] APPLICANT FOR any public assistance program: (a) cash and liquid or nonliquid resources up to  [two]  TEN  thousand  [five  hundred] dollars [for applicants, three thousand seven hundred fifty dollars for  applicants  in  households  in which  any  member  is sixty years of age or older or is disabled or ten thousand dollars for recipients], (b) an amount up to [four thousand six hundred] SEVEN THOUSAND fifty dollars in a separate bank account  estab-
+  2. The  following resources shall be exempt and disregarded in calcu- lating the amount of benefits of any [household under] APPLICANT FOR any public assistance program: (a) cash and liquid or nonliquid resources up to [two] TEN thousand [five  hundred]  dollars  [for  applicants,  three thousand  seven  hundred  fifty  dollars for applicants in households in

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05293-03-3
+  LBD05293-04-4
- S. 2705--A  2
+ S. 2705--B  2

- lished by an individual while currently in receipt of assistance for the sole  purpose of enabling the individual to purchase a first or replace- ment vehicle for the recipient to seek, obtain or  maintain  employment,
+ which any member is sixty years of age or older or is  disabled  or  ten thousand dollars for recipients], (b) an amount up to [four thousand six hundred]  SEVEN THOUSAND fifty dollars in a separate bank account estab- lished by an individual while currently in receipt of assistance for the sole  purpose of enabling the individual to purchase a first or replace- ment vehicle for the recipient to seek, obtain or  maintain  employment,